g0v-data/g0v-hackmd-archive/notes/TNt0Dx7ARLSvsIwI3dVDtw.md

 After installing Node.js and npm, you will need to configure your React environment by working with `Create React App` for beginning development.
 Set up a new React project that follows some common structure and lets you build customer modules It simplifies the initial setup process, allowing you to focus on building your application without worrying about configuration details.

-Once you have a basic knowledge of React and JavaScript, as well as an appropriate development environment, you will be ready to follow this guide to successfully integrate Firework Effects to React applications.
+Once you have a basic knowledge of React and JavaScript, as well as an appropriate development environment, you will be ready to follow this guide to integrate the Firework effect into the React application successfully.

 ## Setting Up the React Project
 In the section, your reading will guide you through the initial phases of setting up a React project with fireworks that will be eventually integrated.
 These involve creating a new React application through the `Create React App` method as well as installing packages that are required.